-I am also one of the coordinators of the master’s program History & Economics at the University of Bayreuth.
+I am one of the coordinators of the master’s program History & Economics at the University of Bayreuth.
 The program offers students an interdisciplinary education in history and economics that is currently one-of-a-kind in Germany.

 Please see my CV for more details.